The managing director/chief executive is the most senior full-time executive of the company (except when there is an executive chair).

 Knowledge, skills and experience required

-The job requires:
+The role requires:

 - A proven record of success in senior level general or commercial management, preferably in a related industry.